HullRyan/ITIS-6177-Final-Project/readme.md

 ## "Vision Helper" Web Extension

-An extra part of my project is a web extension that will scan through images on web pages searching for missing Alt attributes.
+An extra part of my project is an example application that uses the hosted API.
+This is a web extension that will scan through images on web pages searching for missing Alt attributes.
 If found, it will call the [generateAlt]() API endpoint and insert the generated Alt description and OCR onto the page.

 View the [web extension](https://github.com/HullRyan/ITIS-6177-Final-Project/tree/main/browser-extension) readme for more information and how to install it.

+This main API application will also serve an Example Page of Images with missing Alt attributes.
+You can use this page to test the web extension or the API directly at `/example`.

 ## API Documentation

 For more detailed information about the API's endpoints and their parameters, see the [Swagger documentation page](http://147.182.138.175:3000/docs).

-* **Note** that the API is rate limited to 10 sucessful requests per minute.
+- **Note** that the API is rate limited to 10 sucessful requests per minute.
 If you hit this limit and see error responses, please wait a short bit and try again.

 ## Installation/Self Hosting